 There are NO open fires or flames allowed in either the camping area or the festival site.
 No candles or oil lanterns are allowed.
 This is a very dry area and so this must be strictly enforced.
 Each camp is required to have a fire extinguisher.

-Smoking in not allowed in the park per city rules.
-If you must smoke then please do so in your vehicle.
+Smoking is not allowed in the park per city rules.

 Quiet time will be the hours between 11:00 PM and 6:00 AM.
 Security will be enforcing this policy.
 Be aware that the festival site is across the lake from houses.
 Sound carries and so it is imperative that we are considerate of our neighbors.